Guide to Overwintering Outdoor Bonsai

 Put simply this all explains why low temperatures are significant.
 Freezing water expands and can rupture cells, causing air pockets to form that disrupt the springtime sapflow.
 The consequence of this can be tissue loss ranging from tertiary twigging to entire branches or in extreme situations your entire bonsai tree.
 Some trees, as above, have strategies to deal with the situation and others don’t, these are the ones we need to be a little more cautious with.

-Winter for bonsai can be tough
+winter for bonsai can be tough

 Native tree species won't be bothered by a hard winter.